harness/developer-hub/docs/chaos-engineering/ce-onboarding-guide/run-chaos-experiments-in-a-sandbox-to-build-app-resilience.md

 ---
-sidebar_position: 7
+sidebar_position: 2
-title: Improve resilience of the podtato head app
+title: Run chaos experiments in sandbox to build resilience
-description: Improve the resilience of the Podtato head app in a sandbox.
+description: Execute chaos experiments to improve the resilience of the Podtato head app in a sandbox.
 ---
 ## Introduction
-This tutorial guides you through an interactive tutorial that uses a sample application (**Podtato head**) to execute a chaos experiment and build resilience.
+This tutorial guides you through an interactive tutorial that uses a sample application (**Podtato head**) to execute a chaos experiment and improve the resilience of the application.

 ## Prerequisites
 Before you begin the tutorial, you need to have a Harness account.
 To create one, follow the below-mentioned steps.